bythepixel/hkr/README.md

 - [Mysql 5.7](https://dev.mysql.com/doc/refman/5.7/en/)

 ## Provisioning a Local Environment
-After installing any prerequisites, navigate to the project root from command line and run `vagrant up`.
+1. If you don't have this dependency installed, `vagrant plugin install vagrant-docker-compose`
+2. Copy .env.example to the root and rename it to .env: `cp .env.example .env`
+3. `vagrant up`
+4. `composer install`
+5. `php artisan key:generate`
+6. `npm install`
+7. `npm run dev`
+8. `vagrant ssh`
+9. `cd /vagrant`
+10. `docker-compose exec app php artisan migrate`
+11. `docker-compose exec app php artisan db:seed`

+## To Access the Database
+1. `vagrant ssh`
+2. `docker ps` to view the containers that were just created.
+For this particular project, you should see two containers, one named `vagrant_app` and one named `mysql:5.7`.
+Take note of the container ID hash for the container named `mysql:5.7`.
+3. Using the container ID from the previous step, replace `<CONTAINER-ID-HASH>` in the following command `docker exec -it <CONTAINER-ID-HASH> bash`.
+4. `mysql -u root -p`

 The static ip address for the application is defined in [Vagrantfile](Vagranfile) as `192.168.99.100`.
 This needs to be added to your system's hosts configuration.
 The encouraged domain to use is `hackathon.local`.

 Once the provisioning has finished, you should be able to navigate to [http://hackathon.local/](http://hackathon.local/) and see the application.

-## Running Database Migrations
-Migrations need to be run inside the vm to utilize Docker's networking.

-To run migrations
-- `vagrant ssh` from the root of the project
-- `cd /vagrant`
-- `docker-compose exec app php artisan migrate`

 ## Using artisan
 Depending upon php's availability outside of the vm,